 At the law firm of Susan G. Parker, Esq., PC, we specialize in estate planning, elder law planning, business counseling and probate.
 Some clients want a health care proxy, durable power of attorney or a will.
 Others want us to look at their assets and come up with a solid estate plan.
-We also prepare special needs trusts and working on planning for those who need government provided assistance.
+We can guide you through a variety of planning services.

-We also provide additional services to help clients keep their own or their parents’ legal, tax and financial affairs in order.
 Our local neighbors in Chappaqua, Ossining, Croton, Hawthorne, Pleasantville, Thornwood, Yorktown, Eastchester, Yorktown Heights, Katonah, Rye, Somers, Tuckahoe, Eastchester, Cortlandt Manor and other communities in Westchester, Putnam and Dutchess County, come to our law office in Briarcliff Manor for legal assistance.
-We are excited to welcome clients from all of Westchester County and New York City as well as clients from all over the country who need help for parents and relatives in New York State often contact us after reading our excellent reviews on AVVO, google plus and other web sites.
+Clients from all over the country who need help for parents and relatives in New York State often contact us after reading our excellent reviews on AVVO, google plus and other web sites.

 Susan G. Parker